danyshaanan/reversemd5.com/README.md

 # reversemd5
 A reverse-md5 lookup database for the web, which adds user string-to-md5 queries to the the database.

-Database is MySQL, original data rendered in Python, server side code is PHP*, the client is HTML, CSS, and JavaScript, and uses AJAX for server queries.
+Database is MySQL, original data rendered in Python, server side code is ~~PHP*~~ Nodejs, the client is HTML, CSS, and JavaScript, and uses AJAX for server queries.

 See in action on [reversemd5.com](http://reversemd5.com)

-*reversemd5.com still runs php, while the code here is running Nodejs, and still being tested before deployment to the domain.
+(*PHP was replaced with Nodejs.
+For the PHP version, see [the 'php' branch](https://github.com/danyshaanan/reversemd5/tree/php))

 * * *
 ### Setup